MySQL Date Functions: NOW, CURDATE, DATE_FORMAT, and DATEDIFF

 WHERE DATEDIFF(CURDATE(), last_login) > 30;

-You can combine these functions to create more sophisticated queries.
-For example, generating a report of users who registered in the last 7 days with a nicely formatted date:
+The real power of these functions showed up when I needed to combine them.
+For example, generating a report of users who registered in the last week, with a nicely formatted registration date:

 SELECT user_id,